meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 | projectIdentifier  | The project identifier                                                                                |
 | projectId          | The ID of the GCP project associated with this meshProject                                            |

-In addition, any payment settings, project tags or customer tags are also provided to the Template.
+In addition, any payment settings, project tags or customer tags are also provided to the template.
 For example, a tag named `myName` would be provided under the name `tagMyName`.

 ## Cloud Function URL